truthcoin/www.truthcoin.info/faq/index.md

 Firstly, I do not do any promotion / "active marketing".
 I feel that "talking" about Truthcoin goes against the spirit of the project: that talk should be ignored (in favor of action).
 I have more important work to do than to deal with the (socially dysfunctional, in my view) Bitcoin community.

 Secondly, other projects don't already have funding from reputable investors, and need to have crowdsales.
 These crowdsales grant a large number of people "skin in the game", at which point they become slavishly devoted to promoting the project.
 My project requires no money, and uses Bitcoin (whether the Bitcoin community, or any other community, likes it or not).
-Once the Bitcoin community learns of Truthcoin (which might be a while, as they've been so overwhelmed with terrible ideas named "-coin") I'm confident that they'll be promoting "their" new project as much as they promote Bitcoin.
+Once the Bitcoin community learns of Truthcoin (which might be a while, as they've been so overwhelmed with terrible ideas named "-coin"), and that it is free (does not require any other coins), I'm confident that they'll be promoting "their" new project as much as they promote Bitcoin.

 ### You really think this project is better than all of the other Bitcoin 2.0 projects?

 Yes I do.
 Like Bitcoin, this is the only project which aims to solve an actual problem in computer science (P2P Oracle), it is the only project which had economically viable non-blockchain implementations, which were later censored (InTrade.com), it avoids the deadly CS sin of rewriting code from scratch, and imports Bitcoin's (crucial) monetary network effects.
 Roger Ver hired the most skeptical and technically knowledgeable people in the area (you know their names) to review the design.
 So far, no design flaws have been brought forward by these reviewers.

-While other projects employ multi-million-dollar budgets, only to struggle to meet their (multi-year extended) deadlines, this project is costing the Bitcoin community nothing, and we've already nearly finished.
+While other projects employ multi-million-dollar budgets, only to struggle to meet their (multi-year extended) deadlines, this project is free, and we've already nearly finished.

 ## Motivation